josephinebourghardt/MDEF/docs/term2/04-Prototyping for Design.md

 ![](../images/Prototyping/Photoresistor.png)

-We then tried to change the code where instead of different values for light resistance, it would have a hig and low, but this didnt work at all, so we went back to the first code where we realised that there was missing information in which pin number.
-It then went from very bright to dark depending on the light.
+We then tried to change the code where instead of different values for light resistance, it would have a high and low, but this didnt work at all, so we went back to the first code we used and  realised that there was information missing, where changing and updating the pinnumber made it work as we wanted.
+It then went from very bright to dark depending on the light in the room.

 ![](../images/Prototyping/photosens.jpg)
 ![](../images/Prototyping/codephoto.jpg)

-We then tried the light resistancy together with the LED to see how the light resistancy could read the LED when lit.
+When testing the light resistancy together with the LED to see how the light resistancy could read the LED when lit we had problem with our LED not working anymore, we now have to find why it isn't working before we can connect the boards.